Cured or Uncured Ham?

 In certain ways, people are spending more time in the kitchen.
 This is particularly true around the holidays.
 So it makes sense that uncured hams are lining shelves.

-- The U. S. Food and Drug Administration (FDA) has a food safety sheet for Ham that’s handy.
-It includes a time table for cooking fresh hams.
+- The USDA has a food safety sheet for Ham that’s handy.
+Here’s a time table for cooking fresh hams.
 And you’ll want to see this chart on safely storing ham.

 - A Perfect Ham Recipe from the New York Times.

 - Smoke your own Ham with these instructions from eHow.

 - Epicurious offers a great recipe for Grilled Molasses and Rum-Glazed Fresh Ham.

 - Brine your own fresh ham using this beloved Home-Cured Holiday Ham recipe by Chef John at Allrecipes.

 We love pulling out the grill in winter, so we’re thinking of doing a basic brine and then throwing it on the grill.
 Share your favorite fresh ham cooking technique or recipe with us!

 To learn more about cooking ham, download our FREE eBook, a “Holiday Ham Guide”.